 Ted Lasso did the impossible: It took a one-note character created for a 2013 NBC commercial, stretched it out to an entire series, and made it unmissable.
 There are plenty of great dramas on TV.
 We’re spoiled for them.
 But good comedies?
 Sure, there are a few, but they seem a whole lot rarer.
 Hence why everyone’s sticking to reruns of Friends, The Office and Brooklyn Nine-Nine.

-Ted Lasso, which stars Jason Sudeikis as a football coach given a job offer in England as the other kind of football coach, manages to be both hysterically funny and oddly touching.
+Ted Lasso, which stars Jason Sudeikis as an American football coach given a job offer in England as the other kind of football coach, manages to be both hysterically funny and oddly touching.
 It’s less a show making fun of the finer points of soccer and more about a fundamentally good man trying to give hope to a team without any.
-The first season ends on a (spoiler) bittersweet note, but in doing so perfectly sets up season two.
-And a third season after that.

 Watch: Ted Lasso on Apple TV+

 With nearly two dozen entries in its “Family Fun” section, Apple TV+ offers an ever-growing collection of children’s programs.
 The standout is The Snoopy Show.
 Rather than being a secondary character in the Peanuts gang, Charlie Brown’s beagle — along with his feathered friend Woodstock — are front and center in this series.

 The show doesn’t have the same tone as the classic Peanuts specials.
 It’s not about dealing with failure.
 Snoopy and his friends are having lighthearted fun as they go sledding, mountain climbing, ballet dancing, cooking, scuba diving … and much more.

 The Snoopy Show is for kids, but adults can also enjoy it as a welcome break from the stresses of life. — Ed Hardy